madcodemonkey/PostgreSQL/VectorExample/Readme.md

    - Left-click the "Save" button at the top.
 4. Get a connection string and adjust it.
    - Under Settings, left-click "Connect"
-   - Expand the "Connect from your app" accordian thingy
+   - Expand the "Connect from your app" accordion thingy
    - Copy the ADO.NET connection string ```Server=yourdbnamehere.postgres.database.azure.com;Database=MyStuff;Port=5432;User Id=youridhere;Password={your_password};Ssl Mode=Require;```
    - Adjust the Ssl Mode to "VerifyCA" so that it looks like this
      ```Server=yourdbnamehere.postgres.database.azure.com;Database=MyStuff;Port=5432;User Id=youridhere;Password={your_password};Ssl Mode=VerifyCA;```